 Summarizing, if $V$ is a bounded open subset of $U$ containing $U\cap E$, then the map $g$ lies in $W^{1,1}(V\setminus E)$ and is continuous on $V$.
 Since $E$ is removable for the space $W^{1,1}$ by assumption, we have $g\in W^{1,1}(V)$.
 We conclude that $g\in W^{1,1}_{\loc}(U)$, as desired. \end{proof}

 \begin{remark}In the proof we used \cite[Theorem 1.3]{Nta19}, which asserts that if a compact set $E$ is removable for $W^{1,p}$ functions, where $1\leq p<\infty$, then it must have measure zero.
-We note that if a set is $W^{1,1}$-removable then it is also $W^{1,2}$-removable and if a set is $W^{1,2}$-removable and has \textit{measure zero}, then it is also conformally removable (by Weyl's lemma).
-However, the non-removability of sets of positive measure for conformal maps (which can be proved using the Measurable Riemann Mapping Theorem) does not imply in a straightforward way the non-removability of sets of positive measure for $W^{1,2}$ and $W^{1,1}$ functions.
-Hence, we employ \cite[Theorem 1.3]{Nta19}. \end{remark}
+Without invoking this result, we note that the non-removability of sets of positive measure for conformal maps (which can be proved using the Measurable Riemann Mapping Theorem) does not imply in a straightforward way the non-removability of sets of positive measure for $W^{1,2}$ and $W^{1,1}$ functions. \end{remark}

 \begin{proof}[Proof of Theorem \ref{theorem:w11_removable}] Let $U\subset \widehat{\C}$ be an open set and $h \colon U\to \widehat{\C}$ be a homeomorphic embedding that is conformal in $U\setminus f(E)$.
 Our goal is to show that $h$ is conformal on $U$.
 Consider the map $g=h\circ f$.
 Since $f$ is a David map and $h$ is conformal on $U\setminus f(E)$, by Proposition \ref{prop:david_qc_invariance} (i) it follows that $g$ is a David map on $f^{-1}(U)\setminus E$.
 By Lemma \ref{lemma:david_removable} we conclude that $g$ is a David map on $f^{-1}(U)$.